About Sonya Sanmateu, LCSW, CEDS

 -

-Helping you uncover what’s underneath your habits or patterns, make sense of them, and then translate that insight into lasting change.
+Helping you understand what may be underneath your patterns, make sense of them with greater compassion, and gradually translate that insight into meaningful change.

 Specializing in…